 - Lost companionship, care, guidance, and sexual intimacy if your spouse is injured

-Non-economic losses are harder to estimate, but an experienced medical malpractice attorney can rely on their experience in the field to calculate how much is available.
+Non-economic losses are harder to estimate, but a medical malpractice attorney can rely on their experience in the field to calculate how much is available.

-Many hospitals in Miami Beach have large legal teams who work to minimize the compensation the hospital pays out in medical malpractice claims.
-While most healthcare facilities, hospitals, and doctors prefer to settle out of court if at all possible, both to avoid potential publicity and to decrease the cost of legal fees associated with the claim, in some cases, you may have to take your claim to court to reach the resolution you need and deserve.
+Many hospitals in Miami Beach have large legal teams that work to minimize the compensation the hospital pays out in medical malpractice claims.
+While most healthcare facilities, hospitals, and doctors prefer to settle out of court if at all possible, both to avoid potential publicity and to decrease the cost of legal fees associated with the claim, you may have to take your claim to court to reach the resolution you need and deserve.

-If your North Miami Beach medical malpractice claim has to go to court for you to reach a resolution, having an attorney on your side is critical.
+If your North Miami Beach medical malpractice claim has to go to court, having an attorney on your side is critical.
 An attorney knows the court’s rules and can build your case for the judge and present evidence and arguments in a compelling light that may ultimately increase the compensation you can recover.

 Contact a North Miami Beach Medical Malpractice Attorney

-Have you been injured by a doctor or other medical professional?
-If so, you need to contact a medical malpractice attorney at Sibley Dolman today.
-Our team will work with you to identify whether you have a valid legal claim and can handle all of the pre-suit requirements required by the state of Florida.
-To schedule your free, no-risk consultation, call us at (305)-676-8154 or fill out this contact sheet.
+Our team will work with you to identify whether you have a valid legal claim and can handle all of the pre-suit requirements in Florida.
+To schedule your free, no-risk consultation, call us at (727) 451-6900 or fill out this contact form.

 1820 NE 163rd St #306,